 New England Farmland Finder also serves as a gateway to the Collaborative members, as well as to other organizations that work on land access and transfer, so that people can connect with the local professionals who can help them as they move forward.
 The site currently has over 130 farm properties posted, and nearly 1,000 users registered as farm seekers.

 I was searching for that dream opportunity.
 We were new, and were looking for land to farm all over New England, ” says Andrew Smith, a new vegetable farmer who is now raising vegetables on leased land in Rhode Island.

 Andrew used New England Farmland Finder so that he could see as much as possible of what was available.
 He made contact with the owners of properties across the region, but ended up leasing property near where his family home in Newport is, an unexpected but happy outcome of his search.

 Sue Lanpher of Maine Farmland Trust, who hosts Maine Farm Link, a member of NEFLC, recalls her recent work with Eric and Alison Rector, Maine landowners and homesteaders who were seeking to bring young farmers onto their land as they prepared for retirement.

 The Rectors were wonderful to work with.
 As farmers themselves, they knew what would work for the farm, and what would fit in their succession plan, so they were mindful in their screenings with interested farm seekers.
 They had set a lot of things in motion already for the farm’s future and I think that aided them in their positive link with the young farmers now on their land,” Lanpher said.

-The Land Access Project is supported by a grant from the USDA National Institute of Food and Agriculture through its Beginning Farmer and Rancher Development Program, #2015-70017-23900.
-The collaboration is one outcome from Land For Good’s Land Access Project, funded by the USDA Beginning Farmer and Rancher Development Program.
+This work is part of Land For Good’s Land Access Project, funded by a grant from the USDA National Institute of Food and Agriculture through its Beginning Farmer and Rancher Development Program, #2015-70017-23900.
+Recent work by the Collaborative also received generous support from The Cedar Tree Foundation.